prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

 4. When the report refresh completes, verify that the sales amount for the current month increased by $10,000 dollars.

-	>**Note:** When Power BI queried the **Sales** table, it retrieved current data from the DirectQuery partition, which queried the Azure SQL database directly.
+	>**Note**: When Power BI queried the **Sales** table, it retrieved current data from the DirectQuery partition, which queried the Azure SQL database directly.

-	**Tip:**  Hybrid tables work especially well with automatic page refresh, which is a feature that automatically refreshes a Power BI report.
+	>**Tip**: Hybrid tables work especially well with automatic page refresh, which is a feature that automatically refreshes a Power BI report.

    **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: